jendralhxr/semut/README.md

 semut.sce

-Ant-colony-optimation-flavored nearest-neighbor search for finding shortest route to vehicle routing problem.
+Nearest-neighbor search with ant-colony optimization sprinkled on top to find shortest route to vehicle routing problem.